Connect with others who understand.

 • Balo's disease

-As such, it can be difficult for a doctor to determine whether a person’s signs and symptoms are caused by Marburg variant MS or another condition.
-Even with MRI scans, Marburg variant MS can appear similar to more common serious illnesses, such as tumors or infections.
+It can be difficult for a doctor to determine whether a person’s signs and symptoms are caused by Marburg variant MS or another condition.
+Even with MRI scans, Marburg variant MS can look like more common serious illnesses, such as tumors or infections.

-With that said, diagnosis for any neurologic condition begins with a physical examination.
+Diagnosis for any neurologic condition begins with history taking and a physical examination.
 Your doctor may order different tests, such as:

 • Nerve function tests